vaibhavpal7549/Calculator/README.md

-Here's a concise description for your GitHub repository named "Calculator":

----

 # Calculator

 A simple and responsive calculator built using HTML and CSS.
 This project showcases basic web development skills with a clean and intuitive user interface.
 It's designed to provide users with basic arithmetic functionalities in a sleek and user-friendly layout.